 I do know without the Julia community it is unlikely I would have completed my PhD (and I certainly wouldn't have my current job).
 It is such a collegiate community in the ideal that few universities actually meet.
 A mixing pot of immense expertise from such a wide range of fields.

 In 2015, I was a Senior Lecturer at Brunel University in the UK, teaching control systems theory among others.
-I was convined that there had to be something better around than MATLAB/Octave/Scilab.
+I was convinced that there had to be something better around than MATLAB/Octave/Scilab.
 I was also determined to find something more scientifically capable than Erlang, which I was also trying to use.
-Then I found Julia and I have been an evangalist ever since.
+Then I found Julia and I have been an evangelist ever since.

 I first learned about Julia in 2019, where as part of my linear algebra course we used Julia to explore the effects of various matrix operations.
 Jumping from there to 2021, I developed an interest in performance optimization, and met Valentin Churavy, which lead naturally to my work on the Julia backend to improve the speed of code generation and the performance of the generated code itself.